-Infection with the more common form of anaplasmosis, A. phagocytophilum, often causes lameness, joint pain, fever, lethargy, and not eating (inappetance).
-Most infected dogs will have symptoms for 1 to 7 days; however, some will have no or only minor symptoms.
+Infection with the more common form of anaplasmosis, A. phagocytophilum, often causes lameness, joint pain, fever, lethargy, and anorexia (lack of appetite).
+Most infected dogs will have symptoms for one to seven days; however, some will have only minor symptoms or none.
 Less common clinical signs include vomiting, diarrhea, coughing, and labored breathing.
 Rarely, neurological signs such as seizures have been reported.

 How is anaplasmosis diagnosed?

-Several types of tests, including enzyme-linked immunosorbent assay (ELISA), indirect fluorescent antibody (IFA), and polymerase chain reaction (PCR), are available to help your veterinarian diagnose anaplasmosis.
+Several tests to diagnose exposure or an infection are available.
+Exposure to Anaplasma can be detected in your veterinary clinic using a special test kit.
+Other tests, including enzyme-linked immunosorbent assay (ELISA), indirect fluorescent antibody (IFA), and polymerase chain reaction (PCR), can help your veterinarian determine if an active infection is present.
+These tests are sent to a veterinary laboratory.
 In addition, the organism can sometimes be seen through a microscope during peak phases of infection.

-How is it treated, and what is the prognosis?
+How is anaplasmosis treated, and what is the prognosis?

-The treatment for canine anaplasmosis is the same as that for other closely related tickborne infections including ehrlichiosis and Lyme disease: the antibiotic doxycycline.
-Many infected dogs are treated for 30 days.
-In the majority of cases, symptoms improve rapidly.
-Dogs are often markedly better 24 to 48 hours after therapy is begun, and the prognosis for clinical recovery is excellent.
+The treatment for canine anaplasmosis is the same as that for other closely related tick-borne infections, including ehrlichiosis and Lyme disease—the antibiotic doxycycline.
+Many infected dogs are treated for two to four weeks (the longer course more often if co-infected with Lyme disease).
+In most cases, symptoms improve rapidly.
+Dogs are often markedly better 24 to 48 hours after therapy is started, and the prognosis for clinical recovery is excellent.

-Although most dogs clinically improve, it may be difficult to determine whether or not a dog is no longer infected.
+Although most dogs clinically improve, it may be difficult to determine whether a dog is no longer infected.
 If a dog stops producing antibodies to the organism, this may indicate that the organism has been cleared from the body.
-Even if a dog that has been infected with anaplasmosis is treated and returned to normal, the dog may continue to test positive for the infection on subsequent blood tests.
-However, this doesn’t mean that the dog has an active infection, and a second round of antibiotic therapy to try to obtain a negative blood test is generally not recommended.
+Even if a dog infected with anaplasmosis is treated and returns to normal, the dog may continue to test positive for the infection on subsequent blood tests; this does not mean that the dog has an active infection, so a second round of antibiotics to obtain a negative blood test is generally not recommended.

-What if my dog tested positive but isn’t sick?
+What if my dog tests positive but isn’t sick?

 Dogs from areas where anaplasmosis or Lyme disease are common have often been exposed to A. phagocytophilum and have a positive antibody test result.
-In fact, one study demonstrated that approximately 40% or more of dogs in these areas may be seropositive (have a positive test result).
-However, it appears that many dogs may have antibodies to A. phagocytophilum without having any evidence of clinical disease.
-It has been shown that clinically healthy dogs may have persistent infection with A. phagocytophilum and are chronically infected carriers of the organism.
+It appears that many dogs may have antibodies to A. phagocytophilum without having any evidence of clinical disease.
+It has been shown that clinically healthy dogs may have persistent infections with A. phagocytophilum and are chronically infected carriers of the organism.
 We do not know if these dogs will eventually become ill or not.

 Current research suggests that canine anaplasmosis is an acute disease that occurs in dogs a week or two after infection through a tick bite.
-Because chronic infection has not been directly related to clinical disease and because a therapeutic regimen effective in clearing the organism from an infected animal has not been established, treating clinically healthy, seropositive animals is of questionable benefit and not generally recommended at this time.
+Because chronic infection has not been directly related to clinical disease and a therapeutic regimen effective in clearing the organism from an infected animal has not been established, treating clinically healthy, positive testing animals is of questionable benefit and not generally recommended.

 However, a positive test result in a clinically healthy dog should not be disregarded.
 At a minimum, positive dogs should have an aggressive tick control program implemented to minimize exposure to ticks.
-It is clear that co-infection with two or more tickborne agents is common and that dogs co-infected with Lyme disease (Borrelia burgdorferi) and A. phagocytophilum are nearly two times more likely to develop clinical disease than dogs infected with either agent alone.
+Co-infection with two or more tick-borne agents is common, and dogs co-infected with Lyme disease (Borrelia burgdorferi), A. phagocytophilum, and Anaplasma are nearly two times more likely to develop a clinical disease than dogs infected with either agent alone.

-There is also some concern that chronically infected carrier dogs could be adversely affected by medications that compromise the immune system (such as steroids) or by an illness that might diminish a dog’s immune status.
+There is also some concern that chronically infected carrier dogs could be adversely affected by medications that compromise the immune system (i.e., steroids) or an illness that might reduce a dog’s immune status.

 Can I get anaplasmosis from my dog?